CharlieGo19/devops-notes/aws-sa-ass-learning/EXAMNOTES.md

     ii.
 Filtering on client side doesn't reduce i. iii.
 S3/Glacier gives SQL-like statements to filter S3 side. iv   Supported formats: CSV, JSON, Parquet, BZIP2 for CSV and JSON.

+# S3 Event Notifications

+    i.
+Object Restore could be used to notify customer/staff when an item restoration has started/ended Glacier Storage or Deep Archive.
+    ii.
+Can track replication events to make sure SLAs are met, or replications are successful (or not).

+# S3 Object Lock

+    i.   s3L:PutObjectLegalHold=OFF -> Normal permissions apply.
+    ii.  s3:ByPassGovernanceRetention requires x-amz-bypass-governance-retention:true header.
+    iii.
+Compliance: Object version can't be deleted or updated.
+Retention period can not be altered.
+Compliance mode can not be altered by ANY user, even by the ACCOUNT ROOT USER.